As the May long weekend approaches (Quebec’s unofficial cottage opening), injury prevention experts are urging families to prioritize water safety.

 Restrict access to pools

-Private backyard pools are the most common setting where children 1 to 4 years of age fatally drown in Canada.
-Most often, these children were alone and accidentally fell into the water when no adult is supervising them.
+Private backyard pools are the most common setting where children 1 to 4 drown in Canada.
+Most often, these children were alone and accidentally fell into the water.
 Discuss backyard pool safety, and control and restrict access to the water with multiple layers of protection such as self-closing gates and fences.